HPInc/Anyware-Certification/README.md

 managing cloud compute costs by brokering PCoIP connections to remote Windows or Linux workstations.

-Anyware Manager is offered in two variants: Anyware Manager as a service where your Anyware Manager is hosted by HP in the Cloud; and as an installable instance deployed and managed by the customer, in their on-premises or cloud environment.
+Anyware Manager is offered in two variants: Anyware Manager as a Service where your Anyware Manager is hosted by HP in the Cloud; and as an installable instance deployed and managed by the customer, in their on-premises or cloud environment.